Pain in the glutes and hamstrings, treatment: Focus Physical✓

 The main causes of gluteal and hamstring pain are:

-• Ischiogluteal bursitis: Inflammation of the bursa located between the hamstring tendon and the bone.
+• Ischiogluteal bursitis – inflammation of the bursa between the hamstring tendon and the ischial bone, causing localized pain when sitting or pressing.

-• Myofascial trigger points in the hamstring muscles: These refer pain to the pelvic area and knee.
+• Myofascial trigger points – painful knots in the hamstring muscles that refer pain to the gluteal region and knee.

 Accurately determining whether the pain originates from the tendon or nerve allows for the creation of an individualized treatment plan.
 Each of the listed causes requires a specific rehabilitation approach to achieve long-term pain relief.